tategakibunko/inga/README.md

 ## Using plugin

-You can combine some interesting stuff to status by adding `plugins` to data source.
+You can combine some interesting stuff to state by adding `plugins` to data source.

 ```javascript
 var Inga = require("inga");